Priyanka-Dhanabal/Project1/README.md

 #### Images Used
 - All Images used in the Website was taken from Google images.
 These were saved and later resized.

+#### Balsamiq
+- used to create wireframe to illustrate my project idea.

 ### Acknowledgements